DrSmile444/eslint-config-naming/docs/usage/compatibility.md

 This package supports both:

-- Flat Config: import default from `@drsmile444/eslint-config-naming`
+- Flat Config: import default from `eslint-config-naming`
-- Legacy eslintrc: extend `@drsmile444/eslint-config-naming/legacy`
+- Legacy eslintrc: extend `eslint-config-naming/legacy`

 ## With other configs